 Elephant seals are definitely the biggest of South Georgia’s Big Five.
 Adult females usually weigh at least 1,000 pounds, but their big boyfriends can tip the scales at over four tons and grow to nearly 20 feet long—by far the largest seals in the world.
 When we see elephant seals they are usually lounging on the beach, but at sea they are among the world’s best divers, descending to over 5,000 feet and staying down as long as two hours in search of the squid that are their prey.
 They make some pretty crazy noises with those huge noses, too!

-The second-largest penguin the world, King Penguins are bold, curious birds that seem as interested in us as we are in them.
-As soon as we come ashore they’ll start waddling over to meet us, stretching their necks out to get a closer look at us and our cameras.
-It’s a lot of fun to meet them one on one, but the most impressive thing about the Kings at South Georgia is their incredible numbers.
+The second-largest penguin the world, king penguins are bold, curious birds that seem as interested in us as we are in them.
+As soon as we come ashore they’ll start waddling over, stretching their necks out to get a closer look at us and our cameras.
+It’s a lot of fun to meet them one on one, but the most impressive thing about the Kings of South Georgia is their incredible numbers.
 Imagine standing on a low rise and looking out over a colony of more than 300,000 birds!
 It’s a genuinely indescribable experience; the landscape is packed with so many penguins that their calls seem to all blend together into a constant low roar, like the sound of distant surf.

 The smallest member of South Georgia’s Big Five is also the star of a huge conservation success story.
-South Georgia Pipits are the southernmost-nesting songbird in the world, and they are endemic to the island—they aren’t found anywhere else on the planet.
+South Georgia pipits are the southernmost-nesting songbird in the world, and they are endemic to the island—they aren’t found anywhere else on the planet.
 When I first worked at South Georgia in 2003, pipits were a rare sight.
 They had been nearly driven to extinction by introduced rats, hanging on just on a few tiny islets off the coast.
-Then, beginning in 2011, a gigantic multi-national effort supported by Lindblad Expeditions and travelers from all over the world succeeded in eradicating the rats from the entire island.
+Then, beginning in 2011, a gigantic multi-national effort supported by Lindblad Expeditions-National Geographic and travelers from all over the world succeeded in eradicating the rats from the entire island.
 Since then the pipits have made a wonderful comeback and are easy to find on many of South Georgia’s beaches.
 Although they’ve become common, their return from the brink of extinction makes them even more special.